rishiraj88/order-manager/README.md

 ## This application has three main business components, implemented as Microservices:
 - Product (Kotlin app, Spring Boot)
-- Order (Java app, Spring Boot)
+- Order (ready as Java app, Spring Boot; in dev works as Kotlin app, Spring Boot)
 - Inventory (Java app, Spring Boot)

 ## More components, services, config and connectors are there as well-
 - to integrate the three main actors (our "heroes"), and
-- Gateway and User Authentication with Keykloak: <./gateway/README.md>
+- Gateway and User Authentication with OpenID Connect (Keykloak: <./gateway/README.md>)
-- API Documentation with OpenAPI Specification (OAS)
+- API Documentation with OpenAPI Specification (OAS): Swagger
-- to facilitate smooth communication among the services.
+- in order to facilitate smooth communication among the services.

 And the result is: unmatched and flawless user experience. :)